SommerKim/measuring-happiness/README.md

 # Comparing World Happiness Levels to Suicide Rates<br>
-Using the World Happiness Report as our starting point, we will compare happiness levels first with suicide rates per country, <br>
-then with Gross National Income per capita.
+Using the World Happiness Report as our starting point, we will compare happiness levels first with suicide rates per country, then with Gross National Income per capita.

 ## Project Team <br>